cseanburns/journal-issues/manuscript.md

 embrace digital technologies.
 My solutions are only suggestions, and
 I raise them to stimulate discussion.
-However, there two points I want to make.
+However, there are two points I want to make.
 First, the current way we mimic the print era in our publication workflow is detrimental to the pursuit of not just science but also